-Mr. Sun Wai Hong (孫偉康), aged 34, was appointed as an independent non-executive Director on 8 February 2018.
+Mr. Sun Wai Hong (孫偉康), aged 35, was appointed as an independent non-executive Director on 8 February 2018.
+He is also a member of each of the Audit Committee, the Nomination Committee and the Remuneration Committee.
 Mr. Sun obtained a bachelor's degree of Professional Accountancy from Chinese University of Hong Kong in December 2007.
 He was admitted as a member of the HKICPA in January 2011.